salma2vec/Algorithmic-Programming/README.md

 - Introduction To Algorithms By Thomas H. Cormen
 - Java: The Complete Reference By Herbert Schildt
 - Object Oriented Programming with C++ by E Balaguruswamy
+- Cracking the Coding Interview 189 Programming Questions and Solutions

 ## License [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 This repository is released under the MIT license.
 In short, this means you are free to use this software in any personal, open-source or commercial projects.
 Attribution is optional but appreciated.